lcsig/The-Anthology-of-Scientific-Reverie/README.md

 ## Software Engineering
 - Valhalla (https://www.youtube.com/watch?v=IF9l8fYfSnI)
+- SIEVE is Simpler than LRU: an Efficient Turn-Key Eviction Algorithm for Web Caches (https://junchengyang.com/publication/nsdi24-SIEVE.pdf)

 ## Buy me a Coffee
 Numerous remarkable efforts are underway, yielding astonishing results.
 Researchers and individuals globally are tirelessly contemplating and exploring the wonders of this incredible universe.
 I am not assessing anyone's research at this work, nor do I possess a particular criterion for listing the papers.
 I regularly update these, but I have no intention of accumulating thousands of papers.
 It's all about the select few that truly engage my thoughts for an entire day!